A non-iterative formula for straightening fillings of Young diagrams: Preliminaries

-For a filling $F \in \fillcontent{\lambda}{z}$, define the \emph{standardization} of $F$ to be the filling that arises from first reordering the values within the columns of $F$ so that they increase strictly downwards, and then reordering the values within the rows so that they increase weakly along each row.
-We denote the standardization of $F$ by $\standardization{F}$ and recall the following lemma. \begin{lemma} Let $F \in \fillcontentc{\lambda}{z}$ be a cardinal filling, then $\standardization{F}$ is a semistandard tableaux in $\stdcontent{\lambda}{z}$. \end{lemma} \begin{proof} For a proof of this see \cite[Lemma 1]{MR561764}, although note that the notation differs substantially from this paper. \end{proof}
+For a filling $F \in \fillcontent{\lambda}{z}$, define the \emph{sorting} of $F$ to be the filling that arises from first reordering the values within the columns of $F$ so that they increase weakly downwards, and then reordering the values within the rows so that they increase weakly along each row.
+We denote the sorting of $F$ by $\sorting{F}$ and recall the following lemma. \begin{lemma} Let $F \in \fillcontentc{\lambda}{z}$, then $\sorting{F}$ is a semistandard tableau in $\stdcontent{\lambda}{z}$. \end{lemma} This lemma is a variant of the ``Non-Messing-Up'' Theorem\cite{MR2311934}.
+For a modern proof, with formulation that more closely matches ours, see \cite[Proposition 4.1]{MR2596377}.
+Although the result in \cite{MR2596377} is for numberings, its proof can be extended to cardinal fillings by changing some $<$ signs into $\leq$ signs in the proof.
+An earlier proof can be found in \cite[Lemma 1]{MR561764}.

 \begin{example} Let